All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will I have saggy skin from weight loss?

 Loose skin is possible with significant weight loss at any age, and skin elasticity decreases with age.
-However, the health benefits of losing excess weight vastly outweigh cosmetic concerns.
+But the health benefits of losing excess weight vastly outweigh cosmetic concerns.
 Resistance training helps fill out some loose skin with muscle.
 Compression garments help with comfort.
 Many retirees find that feeling better and moving easier makes any cosmetic change completely worthwhile.

 Can I take tirzepatide after a heart attack or stroke?